Subscribe to FYI Denmark Blog

 Århus City Hall (Rådhus), Rådhuspladsen 2, Tlf: 89 40 20 00

-This is the city hall, where most people come to take care of business with the city.
-You can also tour this old building.
-Lots of interesting history.
-Guided tours are available.
-Try the old elevators!
+This is the old city hall, where most people come to take care of business with the city.
+The building has now been vacated and tours are not at present available.
+Waiting to see what happens with the building.

 Other places and things you may wish to explore: